ibm-cloud-docs/EventStreams/messagehub050.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using a Kafka client
+# Using the Kafka API
 {: #kafka_using}

 If you're using the Java clients, you can use the publicly available Kafka clients at 0.10.x or later.